Call centre manager

-You'll be responsible for meeting, and possibly setting, customer service targets as well as planning areas of improvement or development.
-You'll coordinate and motivate call centre staff and may manage staff recruitment.
+You'll be responsible for meeting, and possibly setting, customer service targets, and planning areas of improvement or development.
+You'll also coordinate and motivate call centre staff and may manage staff recruitment.

-Call centre managers liaise with businesses for which they provide the first response, as well as the third parties who supply products to the centre.
+Call centre managers liaise with the businesses for which they provide the first response and the third parties who supply products to the centre.

 Responsibilities